ThanhTr2312/qlcv/README.md

 # Task (CongViec) API

-Provide information about the APIs related to "CongViec" (Job).
+Provide information about the APIs related to "CongViec" (task).

 ## 1. Get all Tasks